 The Great Sandy Marine Park is home to six of the worlds 7 species of Sea Turtle.
 Our resident turtles are the Loggerhead, Green, Hawksbill and Flatback.
 Turtles that travel through the region are the Leatherback and the Olive Ridley.

 Turtles have been swimming the worlds oceans for more than 200 million years.
-A mother turtle will return to the same beach they were born to have their babies.
-Turtle hatchlings weigh only 1- 30 grams.
+Female turtles surf the world oceans before returning to the same beach they were born to have their babies.
+Turtle hatchlings weigh only 15 - 30 grams.
 Only 1 in 1000 survive to adulthood, and they can live up to 180 years old!

 Sadly, humans are the greatest threat to sea turtles.